Imagine

 IMAGINE A WORLD where the way we live is steadily enriching the ecosystems of which we are part.
 It is a world where our households and communities, just by thriving, make the biosphere a more abundant, vibrant and hospitable home for us and for all our fellow creatures.
 Rather than strive to reduce our environmental harm, in this world we have come together to maximize our ecological contribution.
 To do so, the way we manage our matter and energy has shifted.
 No longer do our enterprises operate merely in circles— so too do they spiral; each spin overpaying its debts and dispersing its surpluses.
 No longer do our enterprises merely reduce the amount of carbon and other elements they emit— so too do they capture and concentrate more than they let loose.
 No longer do we merely strive to conserve and protect the planet's ever diversifying tapestry of organisms— so too do we play a part in its weaving.
 Thriving all together, the awareness of our interconnection ever augments, and with it, the sync of our cycles of enterprise and ecosystem, economy and biome, humanity and biosphere— a harmony rising up with us towards the stars.

 TODAY, AS WE BECOME more and more aware of the ecological degradation inherent to our modern world, we yearn to amend our mistakes and to improve our ways.
 However, as our homes and enterprises unite in a common planet passion, never before has it been more important to recognize that the way forward has already been walked.
 Dismissed and all but forgotten by our modern civilization, nations ancient and ongoing have long mastered their ecological integration to achieve heights of harmony that our modern view of the world has been unable to grasp or even conceive.
 Only to the extent that we can recognize these enlightened moments, can we ever imagine our own.
-And insofar as we can imagine it, the realization of a green age for all is not nearly as distant as many of us are tempted despair.
+And insofar as we can imagine it, the realization of a green age for all is not nearly as distant as many of us despair.

 Inspired by the verdant legacy of Banayan’s people, the Igorots of Northern Luzon,³ she and I have to come to see that the longing and the potential for ecological contribution unites us all on planet Earth.